cotes2020/jekyll-theme-chirpy/_posts/01GCP/AI/GCPAI.md

 4. **model type**
    1. creating a new model is as easy as writing create model choosing a type and passing in a training data set again
+   4. `Forecasting`
+      1. linear_reg
+      2. Numeric value (typically an integer or floating point)
+      3. Forecast sales figures for next year given historical sales data.
-   2. if you're predicting on a numeric field such as next year's sales, consider `linear regression` for forecasting
+      4. if you're predicting on a numeric field such as next year's sales, consider `linear regression` for forecasting
+   5. `Classification`
+      1. logistic_reg
+      2. 0 or 1 for binary classification
+      3. Classify an email as spam or not spam given the context.
-   3. if it's a discrete class like high medium low or spam or not spam, consider using `logistic regression` for classification
+      4. if it's a discrete class like high medium low or spam or not spam, consider using `logistic regression` for classification

     ```SQL